Wget: GWget

 GWget is a free software graphical user interface for Wget.
-It is developed by David Sedeño Fernández and is part of the GNOME project.
+It is developed by David Sedeño Fernández based on the GNOME software stack.
 GWget supports all of the main features that Wget does, as well as parallel downloads.

 Cliget

 Cliget is an open source Firefox addon downloader that uses Curl, Wget and Aria2.
 It is developed by Zaid Abdulla.

 Clones

 There exist clones of GNU Wget intended for embedded systems, which are often limited in memory and storage.
 They support its most basic options, usually limited to downloading.